Refinitiv/refinitiv-ui/documents/src/pages/accessibility.md

 ## Keyboard accessibility
 People with motor disabilities may favour using the keyboard alone when interacting with computer software.
 Anecdotal evidence also suggests that financial professionals such as Traders prefer the rapidity and ease of keyboard navigation over using a mouse or other pointing device.

 Consequently, the Element Framework components have been engineered for full compatibility with keyboard manipulation.
-They strive to provide a consistent user experience across Refinitiv products based on the keys diagrammed in figure 1 below.
+They strive to provide a consistent user experience across LSEG products based on the keys diagrammed in figure 1 below.

 ![Figure 1: Basic keyboard interaction keys](https://user-images.githubusercontent.com/81604092/144179777-585af83e-37ca-45f3-abd1-6317093e8f43.png) "Figure 1: Basic keyboard interaction keys")